-You will have the option to rewrite the WRP and Analysis Essay for the average of the two grades (you can rewrite both or just one or none - totally your choice).
+You will have the option to rewrite the Analysis Essay for the average of the two grades.
 You do not write a new essay on a new topic; instead, you improve on the essay you already wrote using the comments received from your instructor.
 Rewrites:

-- Are uploaded under the original assignment with a clean copy (no track changes, comments, or strikeouts) - Are due about one week after the original essay is returned and graded. - Do not erase late points taken on the original assignment; the average of the two grades will be applied after late points are subtracted. - Must be submitted on time.
+- Are uploaded under the original assignment with a clean copy (no track changes, comments, or strikeouts) - Are due about one week after the original essay is returned and graded.

+- Do not erase late points taken on the original assignment; the average of the two grades will be applied after late points are subtracted. - Must be submitted on time.
 Late rewrites cannot be accepted due to time constraints.
 If CANVAS will not allow you to upload your rewrite, it is late and cannot be accepted.
 Please do not email the rewrite to your instructor or post it as a document in comments section under the assignment. - Highlight any changes made